-Figures 5 and 6 show the illumination conditions and the spatial evolution of H_2O , CO_2 , and CO number densities (cm-3).
+Figures 5 and 6 show the illumination conditions and the spatial evolution of $H_2O$ , $CO_2$ , and CO number densities $[cm^{-3}]$ .
 The hypothesis that the detections originate in the nadir allows us to analyze the global behavior, in particular, the dichotomy between the northern and southern hemisphere.
 To facilitate the comparison, number density values for the northern hemisphere, that is, data corresponding to a SSC latitude > 15°, are reported in Table 4 in terms of the lower quartile (Q1), median (Q2), and upper quartile (Q3) for the three volatiles.
-The number density values for the southern hemisphere, that is, data corresponding to a SSC latitude < -15° , are reported in Table 5.
+The number density values for the southern hemisphere, that is, data corresponding to a SSC latitude < -15°, are reported in Table 5.

 For H2O, the five maps present detections throughout almost the entire surface.
 In the five water maps, the highest outgassing pattern and the illumination area are well correlated.
 In the first two maps (periods A and B), the highest water detections come from the northern hemisphere, in particular, from the Hapi region.
 We note that the density map also shows H2O densities detected from the southern hemisphere, which was poorly illuminated during periods A and B. This is partly due to the nadir approximation associating RTOF detections with SSC coordinates.
-The average number density increases in the northern and southern hemisphere from an estimated value at 1 km of 3×10^9 cm-3 km2 to 6×10^9 cm-3 km2, and it slowly shifts to the equator, together with the illumination pattern.
-Ten months later, the third map shows the heterogeneities of the coma after perihelion, with a strong increase in main volatiles outgassing, and the water number density even reaches up to 10^{13} cm-3 Close to perihelion, the southern hemisphere appears largely more productive as a result of the summer illumination; the averaged number density is three times higher than in the northern hemisphere.
-After the second equinox, the activity declines as the comet moves away from the Sun.
-The Sun again illuminates the northern hemisphere, but sublimation in the southern
+The average number density increases in the northern and southern hemisphere from an estimated value at 1 km of $3 \times 10^9$ cm-3.km to $6 \times 10^9$ cm-3.km, and it slowly shifts to the equator, together with the illumination pattern.
+Ten months later, the third map shows the heterogeneities of the coma after perihelion, with a strong increase in main volatiles outgassing, and

-Fig. 5.
-Left: 2D maps of the average illumination of the surface during the periods A, B, E, F, and G described in Table 1, based on the average subsolar latitude and the heliocentric distance.
+Fig. 5: Left: 2D maps of the average illumination of the surface during the periods A, B, E, F, and G described in Table 1, based on the average subsolar latitude and the heliocentric distance.
 Colors give the normalized intensity, maxima in red and minima in blue.
-Right: spatial heterogeneities of RTOF H2O number densities (log 10) in cm-3 projected onto the SSC point, and scaled to a distance of 1 km from the center of the nucleus, for the seven periods (see Table 1).
+Right: Spatial heterogeneities of RTOF H2O number densities (log 10) in cm-3 projected onto the SSC point, and scaled to a distance of 1 km from the center of the nucleus, for the seven periods (see Table 1).

-Fig. 6.
-Spatial heterogeneities of RTOF CO_2 (left) and CO (right) number densities projected onto the SSC point, and scaled to a distance of 1 km from the center of the nucleus, for the periods A, B, E, F, and G (see Table 1).
+Fig. 6: Spatial heterogeneities of RTOF $CO_2$ (left) and CO (right) number densities projected onto the SSC point, and scaled to a distance of 1 km from the center of the nucleus, for the periods A, B, E, F, and G (see Table 1).